Envisioning a Climate-Safe California webinar #17: Phasing Out Oil Refining in California: Implications for Health and Workers – 25 July 2024

 California is a major oil refining state, mostly making fuels for our own use but also for export.
 California and local governments have policies requiring a transition away from fossil fuels in the electricity, transportation, and oil extraction sectors.
 But California has no requirements for phasing out oil refineries — the largest industrial fossil fuel polluters in the state.

-This webinar will outline how refineries operate and produce emissions and how they are regulated (or not regulated).
-We will hear from fenceline communities about how living near refineries impacts their health as well as their visions for phasing out refining.
-We’ll also hear from labor experts and state officials about planning a worker-friendly transition away from refineries toward clean energy.
+This webinar outlined how refineries operate and produce emissions and how they are regulated (or not regulated).
+We heard from fenceline communities about how living near refineries impacts their health as well as their visions for phasing out refining.
+We also heard from labor experts and state officials about planning a worker-friendly transition away from refineries toward clean energy.

 Presenters